Disease/Disorder

 Patho-anatomy/physiology

-Skeletal: The thoracic vertebral canal has a smaller clearance (9.2 mm) between the spinal cord and the osseous wall than the cervical canal (11.3 mm).
+Skeletal: The thoracic vertebral canal, on average, has a smaller clearance (~15 mm) between the spinal cord and the osseous wall than the cervical canal (17 mm).
 The cord/canal ratio in the thoracic spine is 40% compared to 25% in the cervical.
-Therefore, the thoracic spinal cord and nerve roots are at higher risk of injury from space-occupying lesions.10 The thoracic spine is naturally a stable portion of the spine, given its articulation with the ribs.
+Therefore, the thoracic spinal cord and nerve roots are at higher risk of injury from space-occupying lesions.5 The thoracic spine is naturally the most relatively stable segment of the spine, given its articulation with the ribs.
 A robust posterior longitudinal ligament is also protective in the thoracic spine against disc herniation.

 Vascular: The ventral 2/3 of the thoracic spine receives its blood supply from the anterior spinal artery and the dorsal 1/3 from two posterior spinal arteries.
-The anterior spinal artery is fed by 4-5 radicular arteries, the largest of which is the artery of Adamkiewicz, which mainly supplies the lumbosacral spinal cord segments and can enter the cord anywhere from T10 to L5.23,24 It is here where particulate, insoluble steroids can occlude the blood supply to the cord.
+The anterior spinal artery is fed by 4-5 radicular arteries, the largest of which is the artery of Adamkiewicz, which mainly supplies the lumbosacral spinal cord segments and can enter the cord anywhere from T10 to L5.5 It is here where particulate, insoluble steroids can occlude the blood supply to the cord.
 The venous plexus of the thoracic spine can serve as a conduit for neoplastic metastasis or the seeding of infections to the spine.
-As mentioned above the thoracic cord is considered a watershed area with a tenuous blood supply compared to the cervical and lumbar spinal cord.10
+The thoracic cord is considered a watershed area with a tenuous blood supply compared to the cervical and lumbar spinal cord.

 Neurologic: The spinal nerve is formed by the sensory fibers from the dorsal root and the motor fibers of the ventral root, and it exits the spine via the intervertebral foramen.
 Compression of the spinal nerve can thus present with sensory and/or motor symptoms.

 Most symptoms/signs are due to direct compression of the nerve root or spinal cord by a degenerative disc or zygapophyseal joint.
-The high spinal cord-to-canal ratio and vulnerable blood supply makes the thoracic spinal cord more susceptible to injury from a TDH.12,24
+The high spinal cord to canal ratio and vulnerable blood supply makes the thoracic spinal cord more susceptible to injury from a TDH.1

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Thoracic myelopathy symptoms and signs are varied and depend on the magnitude of cord involvement.
-Complaints range from subtle weakness to paraplegia and incontinence in some instances.
-In contrast to patients suffering from thoracic radiculopathy, whom can be treated conservatively in many instances, signs of myelopathy such as bowel or bladder incontinence, profound motor weakness or hyperreflexia warrant prompt surgical evaluation.
+Complaints range from subtle weakness to paraplegia and incontinence in severe instances.
+In contrast to patients suffering from thoracic radiculopathy, who can usually be treated conservatively, signs of myelopathy such as bowel or bladder incontinence, profound motor weakness, or hyperreflexia warrant prompt surgical evaluation.

 Specific secondary or associated conditions and complications

 Chronic herpes zoster radiculitis is a condition which should be included in the differential for thoracic radiculopathy and has significant implications for patient quality of life.
-The virus, which is a progenitor of varicella and herpes zoster virus, lays dormant in the dorsal root ganglion of the affected nerve.
+The varicella zoster virus lies dormant in the dorsal root ganglion of the affected nerve.
 Common clinical features include dermatomal pain, dysesthesias, and pruritus, amongst other features.
-The condition is associated with paresis in 1-5% of patients.16 These findings suggest a significant burden on the patient as well as the healthcare system.
+The condition is associated with paresis in 1-5% of patients.11

 Essentials of Assessment